jamesetaylor3/shelfCheck-backend/ec2-maintainer/README.md

 # ec2 code for aws

-### will make a setup script that will set crontab and install all neccesary dependencies
+### setup script that will set crontab and install all neccesary dependencies
 run `sh setup.py`

 ### python dependencies that are installed